apache/cordova-docs/www/docs/en/2.8.0/guide/plugin-development/blackberry10/index.md

   - **device** (>*biary file* *.so)
   - **simulator** (>*binary file* *.so)

-(The list shows the hierarchical relationship among the top level folders.
-The parenthesis shows the contents of a given folder.
-All folder names appear in bold text.
-File names are preceded by the '>' sign.)
+(The list <a href="../../../cordova/splashscreen/splashscreen.show.html">show</a>s the hierarchical relationship among the top level folders.
+The parenthesis <a href="../../../cordova/splashscreen/splashscreen.show.html">show</a>s the contents of a given folder.
+All folder names appear in bold text. <a href="../../../cordova/file/fileobj/fileobj.html">File</a> names are preceded by the '>' sign.)

 ## Contents of the plugin.xml file##
 The plugin.xml file contains the namespace of the extension and other metadata.
 Define the namespace and specify other metadata for the Echo plugin as follows: